 Execute testing on the most popular mobile devices

-According to the perfect scenario, an app should be tested on as many mobile devices as possible in order to make sure that users will enjoy the app whatever device use.
+According to the perfect scenario, an app should be tested on as many mobile devices as possible in order to make sure that users will enjoy the app whatever device is used.
 In practice, it is pretty time-consuming and expensive.
 In this case, the happy medium is to identify the most widely used devices and conduct testing on them.
-Samsung Electronics, Google, LG Electronics, HTC, and Xiaomi are the main players on the market.
+Samsung Electronics, Google, Xiaomi, OPPO, and Vivo are currently the main players on the market.
 So choose the most appropriate models and add them to your stock of testing devices.

 Always test your app on various Android versions

-Over the years of its existence, eleven Android versions came out and the release of Android 12 is coming soon.
+Over the years of its existence, twelve Android versions have already come out.
 To have a wider range of happy users, consider supporting and therefore testing on as many OS versions as possible.
 Nevertheless, Google Play requires apps to target recent Android versions foremost.
 So, it is a good idea to start testing on devices powered by the most popular Android versions and the latest version and then proceed to the older ones if time permits.

 Do not use emulators for manual testing

 What is suitable for development is not always good for QA.
 While developers make active use of emulators, a QA team would rather test mobile applications on real devices.
 There are lots of reasons for this.
 First of all, you can emulate how an app looks, but not how it feels - using it with a full-size keyboard and mouse cannot be compared with a real-life experience.
 Certain user interactions, like pinching, scrolling, and zooming are considerably different on the touchscreen.
 So accurate usability testing of mobile apps can be executed only on real devices.

 The necessity to execute proper performance testing is one more argument for the importance of testing on real mobile devices.
 With an emulator or simulator, it is just impossible to define and assess memory consumption, CPU consumption, or battery draining out.
 Besides, using emulators it is impossible to experience and check network issues.